spham395/05-Python-Programming/ctypes.md

-ypes
+# CTypes

 ---

-CTypes provide C compatible data types and allow function calls from DLLs or shared libraries without having to write custom C extensions for every operation.
-So we can access the functionality of a C library from the safety and comfort of the Python Standard Library.
+**CTypes **provide C compatible data types and allow function calls from DLLs or shared libraries without having to write custom C extensions for every operation.
+So we can access the functionality of a C library from the safety and comfort of the **Python Standard Library.**

-**CTypes are a Foreign Function Interface \(FFI\) library and provide an API for creating C-compatible datatypes.**
+_**CTypes are a Foreign Function Interface \(FFI\) library and provide an API for creating C-compatible datatypes.**_

 ###### Reference: [CTypes](https://docs.python.org/2.7/library/ctypes.html)

-### Data Types

 ### Loading Libraries: